particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-api-reference.md

   - `EdgeSleepReason::STATE_TO_SHUTDOWN` for state change handlers, entering the SHUTDOWN state (about to enter shipping mode).

 - `loop` Incremented on each call to loop.
-- `lastSleepMs` The last time, in milliseconds, the system went to sleep.
+- `lastSleepMs` The last time, in milliseconds, the device went to sleep.
-- `lastWakeMs` The last time, in milliseconds, the system woke from sleep.
+- `lastWakeMs` The last time, in milliseconds, the device woke from sleep.
-- `nextWakeMs` The next time, in milliseconds, the system will wake from sleep.
+- `nextWakeMs` The next time, in milliseconds, the device will wake from sleep.
 - `modemOnMs` The time, in milliseconds, when the modem was turned on.

 The times in milliseconds are values from `System.millis()`.
-This does not rely on the system real-time clock being set, and is not affected by daylight saving time or timezones.
+This does not rely on the device real-time clock being set, and is not affected by daylight saving time or timezones.
 It is a 64-bit time millisecond values that will effectively never roll over to 0.
 Since sleep mode uses ULTRA_LOW_POWER mode, the `System.millis()` counter continues to increment while in sleep.
 The `System.millis()` value does reset to 0 on reset or cold boot, but the sleep cycles also reset in that condition.

 ### registerSleepPrepare - EdgeSleep